argoproj/argo-cd/docs/user-guide/diff-strategies.md

 - An Application refresh or hard-refresh is requested.
 - There is a new revision in the repo which the Argo CD Application is targeting.
-- Argo CD Application spec changed.
+- The Argo CD Application spec changed.

 One advantage of Server-Side Diff is that Kubernetes Admission Controllers will participate in the diff calculation.
-If for example a validation webhook identifies a resource to be invalid, that will be informed to Argo CD during the diff stage rather than during the sync state.
+If for example a validation webhook identifies a resource to be invalid, that will be informed to Argo CD during the diff stage rather than during the sync stage.

 ### Enabling it